newville/wxmplot/doc/comparisons.rst

 how to display a legend for the plot.
 This is much simpler with `wxmplot` and more interactive, as the displayed legend is "active" in toggling the display of the corresponding line.

+If aiming to teach people how to use Python for interactive exploratory data analysis, the tutorials at https://www.pythonguis.com/tutorials/ are profoundly disappointing.

 Comparison with PLPlot